Family Farm Fun at Santa Rosa Pumpkin Patch

 We visited the Santa Rosa Pumpkin Patch this weekend and had a great time.
 We were really impressed with their enormous pumpkin patch, which has wide variety of different pumpkins and colorful gourds growing in it.
 Many of the pumpkins were still attached to the vine, so come prepared with a pocketknife or clippers!

 Santa Rosa pumpkin patch offers a wide variety of attractions for families.
-A $5 general admission wristband gets you access to much of the fun, including pedal trikes, corn pits, swings, the hay pyramid, and of course the pumpkin patch.
-A $15 wristband gets you all that plus access to jumpy pillows, inflatables, and the petting farm.
-For $25, you can add on admission to the corn maze, a tractor-drawn hay ride or cow train ride, and three shots on the pumpkin blasters.
+A $5 general admission wristband gets you access to much of the fun, including corn pits, tire swings, the hay pyramid, games, the petting zoo, and of course the pumpkin patch.
+A $20 wristband gets you all that plus access to jumpy pillows, bounce house, and inflatable slide.
+For $30, you can add on admission to the corn maze, a cow train ride to the pumpkin patch, and three shots on the pumpkin blasters.

-Attractions are also available a la carte, and outside vendors are on hand on weekends with additional activities like pony rides and face painting.
+Attractions like the Cow Train, hay rides, and pumpkin blasters, are also available a la carte, and outside vendors are on hand on weekends with additional activities like pony rides and face painting.
 Santa Rosa Pumpkin Patch is home to Sonoma County's largest corn maze, with short and long routes.
-Admission to the corn maze costs $4; children under 5 are admitted free.
+Admission to the corn maze costs $5; children under 5 are admitted free.
 After 6 pm on Friday, Saturday, and Sunday, it becomes the Night Maze and admission goes up to $7 for all ages.
 Learn more about all the attractions here.

 Like most pumpkin patches, food — including hot dogs, chili, and nachos — and drinks are available for purchase.
 You can also get kettle corn, cotton candy, caramel apples, and other sweet treats.